Sarah Miller

 What values are most important to you in your work and personal life?

-The most important value to me is service.
-I've learned that if you want a joyful life, you really learn how you can be a servant for others.
-That's where I find my joy, in serving and helping students and families.
-I was raised to be generous, and my mom sometimes says I'm way too generous, but I tell her that's how she and my dad raised me.
-I never want to be in a place where I regret not giving or helping someone.
+One important value to me is service.
+I've learned that if you want a joyful life, you really need to learn to serve.
+That's where I find my joy: in serving and supporting students and families.
+I was raised to be generous.
+My mom sometimes says I'm too generous, and I tell her that's how she and my dad raised me.
+I never want to be in a place where I regret not giving or supporting someone.
 I've thought out how I'm going to make my mistakes, and if I make mistakes because I was too generous, so be it.
 It's not about the money for me.
-Before I was divorced, I had no idea what I was even making because it was never about the money.
-It's about making an impact and helping students have the education they deserve.
+It's about making an impact and supporting students to have the learning environments they deserve, and I definitely appreciate the money so I can support myself and those in my care.
 I also believe strongly in the power of joy, happiness, and laughter.
-People tell me to take off my rose-colored glasses, and I say, why?
-So I can be like you?
-No!
 Joy and happiness heal, and you have to make sure you're having a little bit of fun every day.
 I'm motivated by knowing there are so many wonderful people doing wonderful things, and I want to be part of that.
+Another top-priority value is authenticity.
+To create spaces of belonging, people need to be able to authentically show up as themselves.
+When authenticity is valued, people can explore their self-awareness and social awareness without the unhealthy pressure to fit in or conform to the power dynamics present in spaces.